This is not a blog on how to write better. It’s a blog on how to be a better writer.

 This website runs on WordPress.
 The design is a custom-made theme I developed to showcase my works and present them in the most comprehensible format possible.
 I use only two plugins, WP Super Cache and Yoast SEO, mostly to reduce overhead and security risks.

-As I’m opposed to WordPress’ execrable block editor, I publish my writings in HTML.
+Since I detest WordPress’ atrocious block editor, I publish my writings in HTML.
 But to make my life easier, I write all my essays and books in Ulysses (an app made in Leipzig, Germany) using Markdown before exporting them to HTML.
+Just in case you wondered how much of a nerd I am.

 The design of this website focuses on typography instead of overwhelming images.
-For the body text, I chose Georg Duffner’s extraordinary EB Garamond.
-To add subtle elegance, I use Christian Thalmann’s Cormorant Garamond for some headings.
+For body text and titles, I chose Mike Abbink’s extraordinary IBM Plex Serif.
 Several prominent elements and headings are set in Poppins, which was designed by Jonny Pinhorn.
-Code is set in IBM Plex Mono, made by Mike Abbink.
+Code is set in IBM Plex Mono, also made by Mike Abbink.
 And my logo is based on the brilliant Bressay, designed by Stuart Brown, Alex Blattmann, Matt Burvill, and Jonny Pinhorn.

 I use icons on this website only intermittently, but all of them belong to the Phosphor Icons set created by Helena Zhang.
-I modified them slightly to fit my website’s aesthetics.
+I modified them slightly to fit my site’s aesthetics.